Queen Street Buildings: Old William Bursill's Shop, Legacy House

 It is a Victorian Georgian style two storey building and is made from stone.
 It has typical Georgian doors and windows, a traditional Victorian shop front, with early stone thresholds.
 It also has early doors and linings around the doors and windows.
 The floor is early stone with some early and some modern skirtings.
 There is a lot of early glass still remaining in the windows on the first floor.
 There are also stud walls, and early glazed doors.
 The rear room contains shingle battens and the early floor and roof structure remains.

-With the building being vacant for some time it has been vandalized, resulting in rear openings being boarded up.
-The stone at the rear of the building shows the mortar joints made form seashells, and there is evidence of limewash.
+With the building being vacant for some time, it has been vandalized, resulting in rear openings being boarded up.
+The stone at the rear of the building shows the mortar joints made from seashells, and there is evidence of limewash.

-Restoration was undertaken by Architect Morton Herman and during the restoration part of William Bursill's old shop sign was uncovered.
+Restoration was undertaken by architect Morton Herman and during the restoration part of William Bursill's old shop sign was uncovered.